|Table of Contents|

 Also, the excess liquidity available will allow Indian companies to start competing better on a global level through capital expenditure in areas they deem necessary.

-In an economy where companies have faced issues with excessive debt, this is an opportunity for the cash to be utilised to pare back debt and repay lenders thus improving corporate balance sheets and pumping credit back into the system.
+In an economy where companies have faced issues with excessive debt, this is an opportunity for the cash to be utilized to pare back debt and repay lenders thus improving corporate balance sheets and pumping credit back into the system.

 Whichever way one looks at the tax changes, the excess money will help whether corporates decide to invest the money, pay back loans, buyback debt, pay shareholders, or boost salaries.